ReactionMechanismGenerator/pysolvation/README.md

 # pysolvation

 Python package for calculating solution thermochemical parameters.
-Includes a limited wrapper for COSMOtherm that can handle GSOLV, henry and flashpoint jobs and tools for fitting Abraham solvent and solute parameters.
+Includes a limited wrapper for COSMOtherm that can handle GSOLV, henry and flashpoint jobs and tools for fitting Abraham solvent and solute parameters and a limited wrapper for Turbomole calculations.

 To use the COSMOtherm wrapper users should define the environment variables: